TheJohnster/bluemix-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 + How to deploy a new Cloud Foundry app based on Node.js runtime
 + How to create a new service Cloudant DB to store NoSQL data
-+ How to set up a source code repository to collaborate
-+ How to manage Continuous Integration and Deployment
 + How to use the Cloud Foundry Command Line